 Johan Andersson studied at the School of Architecture in Lund, as well as at TU Delft in the Netherlands.
 He previously worked at Jais Arkitekter in Helsingborg and the UNStudio in Amsterdam.
 Johan also trained in V-ray and architectural visualisation in Venice.
 At Utopia, he works mainly with sketches, competitions and early design stages.

-Viktor Becker graduated with a masters degree in Urban Design from Aalborg University and a bachelors degree in spatial planning from Blekinge Institute of Technology.
+Viktor Becker graduated with a masters degree in Urban Design from Aalborg University.
 During his studies Viktor Becker focused on storytelling and graphic design.
 He has worked as an intern at the architecture firm Tredje Natur in Copenhagen.
-At Utopia Viktor Becker is focusing on early design stages, concept development and communication.
+At Utopia Viktor Becker is focusing on early design stages and concept development.

 Johan Bejne graduated from the Royal Danish School of Architecture in Copenhagen in 2001.
 He previously worked at Tage Lyneborg Arkitekter in Copenhagen and at Wester+Elsner Arkitekter in Stockholm.
 Since 2006, Johan has worked as project manager with focus on early design stages and concept development.